rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 ---
-title: 'This is how you become "Internship Ready" as a Web Developer [in 2022](Part 1: Front-End)'
+title: 'This is how you become "Internship Ready" as a Web Developer [in 2022] (Part 1: Front-End)'
 date: '2022-05-11'
 description: "There are a plethora of videos and blog posts out there discussing how to get started with Web Development, whenever I go to Uni there is at least one person asking this question to me.
 So I figured the content isn't helping and a potential problem can be those videos and blog posts discuss the what but not the how.
 This is what I am gonna try and solve"
 og_description: 'A comprehensive guide to taking you from HTML & CSS to a Web Development Intern'
 cover_image: 'https://user-images.githubusercontent.com/69139607/167338113-fd54e91d-37f6-4fc6-a3f4-f9e51940c6d8.png'
 tags: 'beginner, html, css, js, react, nodejs, web-development'
 published: true
+featured: true
 ---

 # Introduction